NationalSecurityAgency/ghidra/DevGuide.md

 ```
 gradle buildGhidra -x ip
 ```

+## PyGhidra
+The supported way to develop and debug PyGhidra is with the _[PyDev][pydev]_ plugin for Eclipse.
+When PyDev is installed and configured, several new Eclipse run configurations will appear that enable running and debugging PyGhidra from both _GUI_ and _Interpreter_ modes.

+When you perform a `gradle prepdev`, a Python virtual environment gets setup at `build/venv/`.
+PyDev should be pointed at this virtual environment so it has access to the editable PyGhidra module, as well as the typing/stub information.
+From Eclipse (with PyDev installed):

+1. _Settings -> PyDev -> Interpreters -> Python Interpreter_
+2. Click _New..._
+3. Click _Browse for python/pypy exe_
+4. Choose `build/venv/bin/python3`
+5. Enter a value for _Interpreter Name_
+6. Check _Select All_ and press _OK_
+7. Click the _Prefined_ tab, and then _New..._
+8. Choose `build/typestubs/pypredef`
+9. Click _Apply and Close_

 ## Known Issues
 * There is a known issue in Gradle that can prevent it from discovering native toolchains on Linux